 Hi there, I’m the founder of KUBO.
-Our nonprofit helps formal schools to bridge the gap from the informal use of ICTs to reliable e-learning environments.
+Our nonprofit helps schools to integrate ICT sustainably.
 With a focus on those who need it most.

 A little bit of background

 In 2017 I interned at The Swallow, an acclaimed Centre for Emancipating Education in The Gambia.
 As a Howest BA student in Applied Informatics, I was astonished by the amount of administration which still had to be processed by hand.
 A task that could be so easily automated.

 So I set out to explore how tech could help to free the priceless time of the teachers & the other staff.